ii/coredns/plugin/dnssec/README.md

 denial of existence is implemented with NSEC black lies.
 Using ECDSA as an algorithm is preferred as this leads to smaller signatures (compared to RSA).
 NSEC3 is *not* supported.

+This plugin can only be used once per Server Block.

 ## Syntax

 ~~~